ZEN10111/GL_DevOps_BaseCamp/Task. Docker/Task. Docker.md

  ![зображення](https://user-images.githubusercontent.com/97990456/214753683-eda85854-604f-49be-bd67-7e04affe15cb.png)

-**One container must have access to the private and public networks the second container must be in the private network**
+**3. One container must have access to the private and public networks the second container must be in the private network**

  - docker run -d --network public-network -e 'HOST=www.globallogic.com' --name public-container ping_host